Archie Bradley (baseball): Professional career

-Draft and minor leagues
+Draft and minor leagues (2011–2014)

 The Arizona Diamondbacks of Major League Baseball (MLB) selected Bradley seventh overall in the 2011 MLB Draft.
 His friend and Owasso pitching rival Dylan Bundy was selected by the Baltimore Orioles fourth overall, making 2011 the first year that two Oklahoma high school students were drafted in the first round since 1973.
 At the time, Bradley had already committed to play baseball and football at the University of Oklahoma, and waited until the August 16 deadline to officially sign a $5 million, five-year contract with the Diamondbacks.
 Bradley spent the remainder of the 2011 season with the Missoula PaddleHeads of the Pioneer League, at that time the Rookie Advanced minor-league affiliate of the Diamondbacks.
 He appeared in two games for Missoula, including one start, and pitched four strikeouts against seven batters.
 Additionally, he pitched "about 15 innings" in the Arizona Instructional League.

-Bradley started the 2012 season with the Class A South Bend Silver Hawks, taking the loss in his professional debut on April 6 after giving up one run in five innings of work to the Bowling Green Hot Rods.
+Bradley started the 2012 season with the Single–A South Bend Silver Hawks, taking the loss in his professional debut on April 6 after giving up one run in five innings of work to the Bowling Green Hot Rods.
 His first win came on April 12, giving up one run in six innings of a 3–1 victory over the Fort Wayne TinCaps.
 Bradley spent the entire season at South Bend, accumulating a 12–6 record and a 3.84 ERA in 27 starts and 136 innings of work.
 His 152-season strikeouts were second in the Midwest League, but he led the league in walks with 82.